Sandhya-Modha/SQL_Project/README.md

 # SQL_Project

-## Project Overview: Job Market Analysis Using SQL
+## Project Overview: AI Job Market Analysis Using SQL

 ### 📌 Objective
 This project analyzes the AI job market using SQL queries to uncover insights about job demand, salaries, automation risks, and industry trends.
 The goal is to provide a data-driven understanding of how AI-related jobs are distributed across industries, locations, and company sizes.